NaesSnippit/babys-first-coding-assignment/README.md

 Hi!
 I'm Nae.

-This code was built with primary HTML and CSS code from the first week or so of class and outside research.
+This code was built with primary HTML and CSS code from the first week or so of class and outside research using Google and Chat GPT for items I was confused upon.

 ## Semantics
 To show the Header, Nav, Section, Aside, and Footer, update the semantic components.